epics-containers/epics-containers.github.io/docs/user/tutorials/generic_ioc.rst

 This is a type 2. change from the list at `ioc_change_types`.

-The example IOC used ADSimDetector, we will make a similar IOC that uses ADUrl to get images from a web cam.
+The example IOC used ADSimDetector, we will make a similar IOC that uses ADUrl to get images from a webcam.

 Create a New Generic IOC project
 --------------------------------